nfdi4plants/arc-cwl-ro-crate-profile/profile/arc_cwl_ro_crate.md

         C -- "object result" --> E
         H["Lab Process"] -- "about" --> C
 ```
 When adding the workflow run execution context, the "hasPart" field contains all files that are part of the invoced workflow.
-The "inputs" and "outputs" of the workflow
+The "inputs" and "outputs" of the "ComputationalWorkflow"
-point to the "objects" and "results" of "CreateAction" via "workExample", while the latter point to the former via "exampleOfWork".
+MAY point to the "objects" and "results" of "CreateAction" via "workExample", while the latter point to the former via "exampleOfWork".

 ## Requirements